mmoessler/illustration-statistical-concepts/README.md

 * For each specification or estimator the illustrations are save in a different `.svg` file.
 * The simulations illustrations are performed using the programming language for statistical computing and graphics [R](https://www.r-project.org/).

-Step 2: Interactive presentation
+Interactive presentation

-* The different illustrations for different specifications are interactively embedded in a `.html` file using slider.
+* The different illustrations for different specifications are interactively embedded in a `.html` file and linked to a slider input tag.
 * The effect of different specifications can be studied by changing the slider, i.e., the specification, and thus, the embedded illustration.
 * The interactive integration of the illustrations into the `.html` file is based on javascript.

+Structure of the learning module

+* The learning module contains different sub modules where each sub module has a specific learning goal, e.g., "understand the effect of the sample size on the sample properties of the sample average to estimate the mean of a Bernouli distribution".
+* The material of a sub module is collected in a sub folder, e.g., `ln-clt_ber`.
+* The sub folder contains the

 ## DGPs and Estimators